VirgilSecurity/virgil-e3kit-x/README.md

 |----------|
 | [`iOS Demo`](https://github.com/VirgilSecurity/demo-e3kit-ios) |

-You can run the demo to check out the example of how to initialize the SDK, register users and encrypt messages using the E3Kit.
+You can run the demo to check out the example of how to initialize the SDK, register users and encrypt messages using E3Kit.

 ## License